 - You have completed your IB in the last 12 months

 - You have achieved 34 total points overall

 - You have obtained 6,5,5 at Higher Level with a 6 in chemistry or biology – the other one being at level 5.

 - Students must be predicted and achieve 666 (including biology and chemistry)

-This type of offer is given to students who meet our contextual admissions or elite athlete criteria and is conditional on you accepting the University of Nottingham as your firm choice for medicine.
+This type of offer is given to students who meet our contextual admissions or elite athlete criteria.

-Find out more about about contextual offers at University of Nottingham
+Find out more about contextual offers at University of Nottingham

 If English is not your first language, you will need to have proof of your fluency with one of the following:

 - IELTS 7.5 (no less than 7.0 in any element)